-Tunisians to see 'historic' first public testimony from truth commission
+Relatives, torture victims give first public testimony to Tunisia truth commission

-TUNIS Tunisian television will broadcast testimony from victims of decades of authoritarian rule on Thursday, a first chance for the public to see the workings of a Truth and Dignity Commission intended to help cement democracy after the Arab Spring revolution of 2011.
+TUNIS (Reuters) - Tunisian television broadcast testimony from victims of decades of authoritarian rule on Thursday, a first chance for the public to see the workings of a Truth and Dignity Commission intended to help cement democracy after the Arab Spring revolution of 2011.

+Among the first to testify in a highly charged live session were mothers of protesters slain during the uprising, and victims of police brutality under the regime of ousted leader Zine El Abidine Ben Ali.

 The commission is investigating crimes and abuses dating back to 1955, a year before Tunisia gained independence from France, in an effort to come to terms with its past.
-In the past three years, it has gathered testimony behind closed doors from about 11,000 people.
+In the last three years, it has received more than 62,000 submissions and gathered testimony behind closed doors from about 11,000 people.

-"The goal is not revenge," said its head, Sihem Bensedrine, a former activist who was harassed by the authorities under former president Zine El Abidine Ben Ali.
+"The goal is not revenge," said its head, Sihem Bensedrine, a former activist who was harassed by the authorities under Ben Ali.

-She said the sessions beginning on Thursday would be "a historic event that will be taught to our grandchildren and enhance the image of Tunisia in the world as a model of tolerance".
+"We need to expose these testimonies for history," she said.
+"The Tunisian people are tolerant, but they are tolerant after knowing the truth ...
+Tunisia will no longer accept human rights violations."

+Among those who spoke on Thursday were the widow and mother of Kamel Matmati, an Islamist who was arrested and killed in the city of Gabes in 1991.

 Further public hearings will be held on Dec.
 17 and Jan.
 14, dates that commemorate the outbreak of Tunisia's 2011 uprising and the flight of Ben Ali to Saudi Arabia.
 At the December session, officials accused of human rights violations, torture or corruption will present public apologies.